mihailmariusiondev/arkantranscripter/README.md

 5. **Create a Pull Request** describing your changes.

+Please ensure that your contributions adhere to the project's coding standards and include appropriate tests where applicable.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.